michaelcheungkm/picture-layout-organiser/README.md

 Saves all stored content to `export.zip`

 ### `plo-import`
-Restores all content from a previous export
+Restores all content from a previous export.

 Usage: `./plo-import export.zip`

 ### `plo-compress-existing`
 For existing applications prior to the introduction of image compression.
 Compresses existing images in the application to be in line with newer versions.

 Usage: `./plo-import export.zip`